mmikowski/mmikowski.github.io/_posts/2016-01-30-no-frameworks.md

 The npm package [hi\_score][21] is moving along nicely.
 It includes all the tools needed to deploy a modern, well packaged SPA for production.
-It includes architecture diagrams, example code, and dynamic installation and linking to best-in-class libraries with **no** *inversion of control* frameworks.
-While its still in development - for example, the release-prep code is in-place but it still needs to be hooked up - we it's quite impressive already.
-Check out the installation and test procedures like so:
+It includes architecture diagrams, example code, and dynamic installation and linking of best-in-class libraries with **no inversion of control** frameworks.
+Let's install it and inspect code coverage in about a minute:

 ```bash
   npm install hi_score